 Sometimes when I mention that I practice bonsai I find myself explaining how a tree or plant grows.
 Mostly I am explaining how to miniaturize the tree in the aspect of pruning.
-This information is just the basics when it comes to the botany of plants or our bonsai, but it is a good start to understanding just how plants work.
-Enjoy the read, click the images to see a larger version and be sure to check out the sources that I used.
+This information is just the basics when it comes to bonsai botany, but it is a good start to understanding just how plants work.
+Enjoy the read, click the images to see a larger version, and be sure to check out the sources that I used.

 Why do you cut the roots?
 Won’t that kill it?
 How, at certain times of the year that are pretty predictable, many plants and trees flower in response to specific day lengths.
 What causes branching to occur when branch tips are removed?
 In deciduous trees what is the reason for them to drop their leaves in fall and awaken from dormancy each spring?
 There are a ton of questions on how plants function.